accessibilitysupported/a11ysupport.io/documentation/at/vo_macos.md

 VoiceOver is built in to MacOS and can be enabled from the System Preferences app.

+## How to find your version

+1. Press `command+space bar` to open search
+2. Type "About this mac"
+3. Click "About this mac"
+4. Use the version number listed on the dialog

 ## Guides, Documentation, and resources

 * [Apple documentation](https://www.apple.com/accessibility/mac/vision/)